benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 1. Go to go to https://www.msys2.org/ and download the installer package for MSYS2.
 2. Run the installer.
 Accepting the default installation path (C:\msys64) is highly recommended.
 3. If you went with the default installation settings then the MSYS2 installation is done.
-4. Otherwise (if you have *not* installed into the default "C:\msys64" folder), you now need to edit edit all ".bat" files and modify each file's first two lines:
+4. Otherwise (if you have *not* installed into the default "C:\msys64" folder), you now need to edit the ".bat" file for each module (e.g. "v.net.models.bat") and modify the first two lines:

 > set GRASS_SH=C:\msys64\usr\bin\sh.exe
 > set MSYSPATH=/c/msys64/usr/bin

 The first line contains the full path to the shell executable in your MSYS installation folder.
 Adjust it as needed to reflect your actual setup.
 The second line contains the path in your MSYS installation where all of the MSYS tools (awk.exe, grep.exe, etc.) are stored.
 Also adjust as needed, but note that this path must be written in POSIX conformant format!
 The Windows (or rather: CP/M & MS-DOS) drive letter "C:" is replaced by "/c" (or whatever drive has your MSYS2 installation).
 Folders are separated by forward slashes "/", not backslashes.
-No separator slash must be added after the final "bin" folder.
+Do not add a slash after the final "bin" folder.

 To use these modules in GRASS GIS: